Time Period: 1520-1750

 - Metallic

-- 30 Thalers to the metric pound fine silver; 50 Crowns to the metric pound fine
+- 30 Thalers ("Vereinstaler") to the metric pound of fine silver; 50 Crowns ("Vereinskronen") to the metric pound of fine gold

 Time Period: 1750-1875 - Southern Germany